 In 2009, physicians at Cedars-Sinai Hospital in Los Angeles reported a life-threatening case of lactic acidosis (the build-up of lactic acid in the bloodstream faster than it can be removed) and acute kidney failure in a 22-year-old man newly diagnosed with HIV within a few hours of his consuming kombucha tea.
 Other cases of lactic acidosis and cases of serious liver dysfunction associated with ingestion of kombucha tea have also been reported, along with allergic reactions, jaundice, and head and neck pain.
 I would particularly caution pregnant women, nursing mothers, the elderly, children and anyone with a compromised immune system against consuming it.

-In summary, I know of no health benefits to be gained by drinking kombucha tea.
+In summary, I know of no kombucha benefits to be gained by drinking this tea.

 Andrew Weil, M.D.

 A portion of the original material created by Weil Lifestyle on DrWeil.com (specifically, all question and answer-type articles in the Dr. Weil Q&A Library) is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.